OpenHFT/Chronicle-Map/README.md

 Chronicle Maps via a single point to point socket connection.

-Chronicle Channels are similar to TCP replication, where each map has to be given a unique identifier, but when using Chronicle Channels its the channels that are given the unique identifier not the map.
+Chronicle Channels are similar to TCP replication, where each map has to be given a unique identifier, but when using Chronicle Channels its the channels that are used to identify the map.
+The identifier is used to identify the host/server.
+Each host must be give a unique identifier.

 ``` java
 int maxEntrySize = 1024;